snowplow/documentation/docs/modeling-your-data/running-data-models-via-snowplow-bdp/sql-runner/using-sql-runner/index.md

 ![](images/Screenshot-2021-11-15-at-20.25.53.png)

-Please make sure all your SQL and playbooks are merged to `master` in GitHub before enabling the model.
+Please make sure all your SQL and playbooks are merged to the default branch in GitHub before enabling the model.
 Note that this tooling no longer runs a "sync and deploy" process.
-Any changes merged to `master` are available immediately.
+Any changes merged to the default branch are available immediately.

 #### 2.2 Configuring data models via GitHub (old)